 Update 5/16/09: Arizona Attorney General Terry Goddard filed a complaint in U.S. District Court in Tucson late Friday to block the closure of the Citizen.
 A temporary restraining order is being filed.
 The move appears to have been initiated by Santa Monica Media Corp., which says it bid a fair price for the paper but Gannett refused to negotiate.
 As of 10:30 a.m.
 MST on Saturday, if was still unclear if Saturday’s issue would be the last.

 This entry was posted on Friday, May 15th, 2009 at 6:14 pm and is filed under Business News, Layoffs, Local news, NewMedia, R.I.P..
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.